 Now, try and find a different card reader.
 If you've inserted an SD card into your laptop or PC's built-in slot and nothing happens, try using a different computer or a USB card reader.

 Sometimes it's the reader at fault - not the card.
-You can buy a USB SD card reader online for just a couple of pounds which will accept both microSD and standard SD cards.
+You can buy a USB SD card reader for just a few pounds or dollar which will accept both microSD and standard SD cards.

 File recovery software